KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 Deep learning has demonstrated extreme potential in the realm of text-to-speech and audio generation.
 As such, it is possible that it would prove similarly effective in effect modelling.

 A few different types of deep learning were of particular interest.
 With regards to amplitude based effects, most of the transformation is carried out across a narrow time-frame, and non-linearity is limited.
-As such, for these effects it was hypothesised that a simple Convolutional Net with a window of narrow window of samples as the input would be sufficient.
+As such, for these effects it was hypothesised that a simple Convolutional Net with a window of window of samples as the input.
 The same was thought for the frequency based effects such as filters.

 For Time Based effects however, the active window of the effect can be much larger, with reverb sometimes being used with multiple second long tail.
 Given that music is generally sampled at 44,100Hz, this means that for the network to model this, it would require more than 44,100 samples as its input vector.
 This is obviously impractical as the memory requirements and time to train the network would be impractical.